Deadline: Rolling intake (apply anytime for 2024 funds)

 What Is the Deadline?

-Career Development Grant applications are accepted and adjudicated through rolling intake.
-There are no set deadlines for submission.
+Applications for 2024 Career Development Grant funding are accepted and adjudicated through rolling intake.

 Eligible career development opportunities cannot begin prior to application submission.
 Notification of funding can take between five and eight weeks from the date that your application is received.

 All grant recipients are required to submit a Final Report to the EHC to share the outcomes of grant funding.
 Final Reports are due 90 days after project completion or by the date listed in the Letter of Agreement signed by the EHC and the successful applicant organization (whichever comes first).
-Submit your Final Report using the downloadable forms below.
+To submit your final report, use the form below.